cse442-at-ub/fa24-semesterproject-phreekz/README.md

 ==================
 Gordon: Worked on a mobile greenhouse project and a mobile app with Spencer and Sadeed
 Gerard: I worked on nothing before
-Sadeed Rashid - I made a mobile app for Theta Tau
+Sadeed Rashid: I made a mobile app for Theta Tau